-The box your workstation was shipped in may include two sets of rail assemblies, two rail mounting brackets and the mounting screws needed to install the system into the rack (optional parts).
+The box the SuperServer 6027AX-72RF/TRF-HFT1/HFT2/HFT3 was shipped in should include two sets of rail assemblies, two rail mounting brackets and the mounting screws you will need to install the system into the rack.
+Follow the steps in the order given to complete the installation process in a minimum amount of time.
 Please read this section in its entirety before you begin the installation procedure outlined in the sections that follow.